jdeboi/p5js-notes/1-Drawing/notes.md

 ---

-# 1. Drawing with p5.js
-[p5.js](https://p5js.org/reference/) is an easy-to-learn Javascript library designed to make drawing, animations, games, interactive art, and more!

 We will be editing the **script.js** file.
 Each script file will have a `setup()` (run one time) and a `draw()` (code that is run continuously as long as the programming is running).